tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 named-srlgs:

-> A YANG container for the list named Shared Risk Link Groups (SRLGs) that may be applied to TE links.
+> A YANG container for the list of named Shared Risk Link Groups (SRLGs) that may be applied to TE links.

 named-path-constraints: